top of page

 light-blue-typewriter-hand-drawn-vector-

 TASNEEM JAMAL was born in Mbarara, Uganda, and immigrated to Canada with her family in 1975.
 Her debut novel Where the Air Is Sweet was published to critical acclaim in 2014.
 That same year she was named one of 12 rising CanLit stars on CBC's annual list of Writers to Watch.
 Her writing has appeared in Chatelaine, Saturday Night magazine, and the Literary Review of Canada.
 She worked as a news editor at The Globe and Mail for six years.
 Currently, she is an editor at The New Quarterly literary magazine and the Communications Officer for Project Ploughshares, a Waterloo-based peace research institute.
-Her second novel, I Never Said That I Was Brave, will be published by House of Anansi in Fall 2024.
+Her second novel, I Never Said That I Was Brave, was published in September 2024.

 Bio